 Employees today are essentially ‘consumers’ looking at the marketplace, making decisions on the best offer available.
 Benefits packages, wellbeing initiatives and rewards systems are all important in recruiting and retaining talent, along with the company’s culture, values and ethics.
-According to research, 60% of employees consider a comprehensive benefits and reward package as key when looking for new jobs.
+According to research, more than half of employees consider a comprehensive benefits and reward package as key when looking for new jobs.

 Millennials (those born 1981-1995) and Generation Z (born 1996–2010) together make up around a third of the working population and so recruiting and retaining the best young talent is crucial for the future of businesses today.
 It’s important therefore to be aware that the factors the younger generation consider important are often different to previous generations.

 Find out how our business health and wellbeing services could support both your business and employees here

 Health and fitness initiatives

 Millennials are usually keen to be active and healthy, yet obesity levels among this group are increasing, and this may be influenced by poor lifestyle habits like lack of sleep and alcohol/substance misuse.
 Health and fitness initiatives are therefore attractive and important to the younger generations.

 Providing lunchtime exercise classes, healthy canteen options, and providing entry to sporting and activity related events could all help attract employees.